 KEEP THEIR STORIES

 Hervormde Stichting Sonneburgh in NL-Rotterdam offers a wide range of services in the field of housing, welfare, care and treatment for older people who need it.
 With its own nursing home, three care homes and two service housing complexes, this professional and enthusiastic service provider serves all elderly care sectors in Rotterdam and surroundings.
 Every day, more than 450 enthusiastic employees realize their mission “Care with warmth” to tend to their clients in such a way that they can live as normally and pleasantly as possible.
 This of course with a careful eye for everyone’s personal choices.
-For its HQ in NL-Rotterdam, Smeenk’s Personal Assistants found their right, intrinsically motivated first class personal assistant: Dean de Jong.
-Please find an interview with Dean below.
+For its HQ in NL-Rotterdam, Smeenk’s Personal Assistants found their right, intrinsically motivated first-class personal assistant: Dean de Jong.

 The Netherlands’ First Female Aviator